tembo-io/website/src/content/blog/2024-03-26-managed-postgres-rust/index.md

 description: Building a managed Postgres service in Rust on Kubernetes
 ---

-Tembo was founded in December 2022 with a mission to make the best service for Postgres extensions.
+Tembo was founded in December 2022 with a mission to make the best Postgres service to deploy extensions.
+That mission has evolved since then to provide [optimized Postgres instances](https://tembo.io/blog/tembo-stacks-intro) for your workload, but let's go back to the start.
 At the very minimum, we wanted our users to be able to come to [Tembo Cloud](https://cloud.tembo.io), create a new Postgres instance, install Postgres extensions into that instance, and connect to that Postgres instance over the public internet.

-With an early vision in place, we started to sketch out an architecture for our product.
+With this early vision in place, we started to sketch out an architecture for our product.
 Drawing inspiration from other [cloud platforms](https://developer.confluent.io/courses/confluent-cloud-networking/overview/#:~:text=There%20are%20two%20main%20ways,maintenance%2C%20and%20operations%20take%20place.), we quickly decided that we would architect the platform with two high-level components—a control-plane and a data-plane.
-Two early assumptions were that 1) there could be one too many data-planes per control-plane, and 2) the control-plane may not always be able to reach the data plane (for example if the data-plane's network is private, dedicated for one customer).
+Two early assumptions were that 1) there could be  many data-planes per control-plane, and 2) the control-plane may not always be able to reach the data plane (for example if the data-plane's network is private, dedicated for one customer).
 So, these two components must stay highly decoupled.
 Making the decision to decouple the infrastructure enabled us to move quickly in the control-plane without risk of impacting the managed infrastructure in the data-plane.

 ![alt_text](p0.png "image_tooltip")

 ## The Control Plane

 The initial version of the control-plane consisted of just a web UI and a HTTP server.
 The HTTP server serves the purpose of handling Create, Read, Update, and Delete (CRUD) requests for Tembo instances.
-The server’s GET endpoints do things like list all the instances that belong to an organization or list all the attributes and configuration for a specific instance.
+The server’s GET endpoints do things like list all the instances that belong to an organization or list all the attributes and configurations for a specific instance.
 PATCH routes handle updating instances with operations like restarting, installing an extension, or changing a configuration.

 All state is persisted in a Postgres instance dedicated to the control-plane.
 This includes all metadata related to instances in the platform such as their infrastructure requirements (cpu / mem / storage), Postgres extensions installed, and any custom configurations applied to the instance.